Chibullz023/Chibullz023/README.md

 <br />

-- 🌱 I’m currently learning: Drupal 8/9, Acquia Cloud IDE, Sharepoint Online, and most recently will be learning Workday etc...
+- 🌱 I’m currently learning: Drupal 9/10, Acquia Cloud IDE, Sharepoint Online, and most recently will be learning PowerApps and how to best implement them with a Website.

 - ⚡ Fun fact: In addition to tech news, I enjoy watching NFL, Basketball, Anime, and Documentaries (Mainly Animal Docs) in my spare time as well as video games!!!